ottenwbe/bosh-install/README.md

 #### Security Groups ###

-As a second step you need to define which inbound/outbound traffic is allowed in the bosh environment.
+As a second step you need to define which inbound/outbound traffic is allowed in your bosh environment.
-This can be done with security groups that you declare in the file ```src/security-groups.tf```.
+This can be done with security groups.
+In the example we declare them in the file ```src/security-groups.tf```.
 You will associate these security groups later to vms in order to make them effective on the vm.
 We define three security groups.

 First, the ```ssh``` group which allows inbound ssh traffic from the all destinations in the internet to a vm.

 ```hcl-terraform
 resource "aws_security_group" "ssh" {